zacheryvaughn/Super-Simple-SDXL/README.md

 Copy my script.
 Make sure to put your safetensors in the models directory.
 Add the model file name at the top of your script adjust the parameters.

+## Step 9: Run your script.
+In terminal:
+python app.py

 ## Disclaimer

 This project uses the [Hugging Face Diffusers library](https://github.com/huggingface/diffusers) and [Stable Diffusion XL (SDXL) models](https://huggingface.co/models).